 Gate 2: Override Readiness — Can You Stop and Recover?

-An eleven-day cost runaway happens when there is no tested override path.
-Gate 2 requires that you can stop a misbehaving agent session within 30 seconds, recover to clean state without data corruption, and have a hard budget cap that enforces itself.
-'Tested' means documented evidence of a monthly drill — not just a runbook that says you could do it.
+An eleven-day cost runaway is what happens when no override path was ever drilled.
+Gate 2 demands you can halt a misbehaving session in 30 seconds, recover to clean state without data corruption, and that a hard budget cap enforces itself without a human in the loop.
+'Drilled' means evidence from the last monthly run — not a runbook entry that says you could.
+Multi-layered cost controls are now standard: per-session caps, per-agent-per-hour caps, and a loop detector that fires when a session exceeds a step threshold without forward progress.

-Gate 3: Behavioral Consistency — Can You Detect Drift?
+Gate 3: Behavioral Consistency — Can You See Drift Before It Hurts?

-Multi-agent systems amplify behavioral drift.
-A prompt change that shifts your single agent's success rate by 4% will shift a three-agent pipeline by more — because each agent's drift compounds.
-Gate 3 requires 30 consecutive days of stable single-agent behavior and an eval suite with real coverage, before drift is your multi-agent system's problem to manage.
+Multi-agent topologies amplify drift.
+Research on agent behavioral degradation (Agent Drift, arXiv 2601.04170) finds that mitigation strategies reduce error rates by 67–81% — but only when drift is measured and detected early.[10]
+A prompt change that nudges single-agent success by 4% will move a three-agent pipeline by more, because each agent's drift compounds along the chain.
+Gate 3 demands 30 consecutive days of stable behavior at single-agent scale and an eval suite that covers the failure surface — before drift becomes a multi-agent problem to manage.

 from dataclasses import dataclass